Cazoo-uk/action-lockbot/README.md

 # LockBot GitHub action

-This is the reusable action that should be used in order to lock an environment.
+Essentially a reusable action on top of [lockbot](https://github.com/connorads/lockbot) that can be used to lock an environment.